luizkowalski/devcontainer-rails/README.md

 ## Why?

 I've been trying to get some Ruby on Rails projects I have set up on Codespaces.
-After a lot of tries, I've finally got it working (at least the way I wanted it to) so now I'm creating this repository to keep these changes and copy them to other projects whenever I need
+After many tries, I've finally got it working (at least the way I wanted it to), so now I'm creating this repository to keep these changes and copy them to other projects whenever needed.

-I mostly copied what was done [here](https://github.com/microsoft/vscode-dev-containers/tree/main/containers/ruby-rails-postgres) and fixed a couple of things that were not working for me or I didn't need.
+I mostly copied what was done [here](https://github.com/microsoft/vscode-dev-containers/tree/main/containers/ruby-rails-postgres) and fixed some things that were not working for me or that I didn't need.

 ## How?

-1. Copy `.devcontainer` folder to your project
+1. Copy the `.devcontainer` folder to your project
 2. Customize
 3. Open the project in Codespaces
 4. No step 4 :)